lofar-astron/factor/doc/source/facetselfcal.rst

 are described in later steps.

 Input
-	Concatenated, averaged MS file with ``DATA`` and ``CORRECTED_DATA`` columns
+	Concatenated, averaged MS file with ``DATA`` and ``CORRECTED_DATA`` columns.

 Output
     Improved ``MODEL_DATA`` column and dir-dependent solutions.

 Pipeline Steps
     averageX, create_compressed_mapfileX, concatX
-        Average and concatenate in time in preparation for imaging
+        Average and concatenate in time in preparation for imaging.

     casa_imageX1, adjust_casa_mapfileX, maskX, casa_imageX2
         CASA imaging run.
 Imaging is done with a cell size of 1.5".
 Wide-band imaging is done if more than 5 bands are used.
 Multi-scale clean is always used.

     create_modelX_map, casa_ftX
-        CASA FT run
+        CASA FT run.

     solveX
-        Solve for phases or amplitudes
+        Solve for phases or amplitudes.

 Self-calibration cycle 0